jcoiner/gel/README.md

 git checkout HEAD -- "$(git rev-parse --show-toplevel)"
 ```

+### Cool!
+How did THAT happen?

+The `.gitattributes` file in the checkout root names `gel-filter` as the filter to use for smudge, clean, diff, and merge operations on all files.

+The text you created in `.git/config` defines what `gel-filter` means, in the context of smudge, clean, diff, and merge.
+In each case, it means calling the filter binary with some arguments.

+One of those arguments is `-access_map`.
+This file maps in-workspace paths (like `secret/`) to a key (really a set of keys, because key rotation...)
+Any directory for which a key mapping exists shall be encrypted; other directories will go as plaintext.
+The sample access_map only has a single mapping for the `secret/` directory, but you could have any number of protected directories and a unique key for each one.
+(Note that the root dir cannot be ciphered, as that's where the `.gitattributes` file is, and ciphering that would lead to a bootstrapping problem.)

+The file formats used by gel are all [protobufs](https://developers.google.com/protocol-buffers/) which, if you don't know about them, are well worth learning.
+Protobufs are _the best_ data-serialization system, and also the best system for creating custom text file formats.
+You just document the schema, and the protobuf compiler writes all the code to translate between data structures in your favoriate language, to or from files, which can be human-readable text or compact binaries.

+The schemas used by the gel filter are defined in `filter/filter.proto`.
+The `-access_map` file is a text proto of type AccessMap, the key file is a text proto of type KeyList.
+Ciphered repo entries are binary protos of type CipheredFile, plus a short magic prefix to allow sniffing them.

 ## TO DO

 *Security Review* - I'm not a security expert.
 Are there any weaknesses in the ciphered format used here?
 TBD.
 Your comments would be welcome.